FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsubsection{Motion CLIP Score (mCLIP)}

-Motion CLIP score (mCLIP) measures the cosine similarity between two modalities.
-We compute motion-text alignment by computing the cosine similarity between motion and text embedding from the separately trained motion CLIP model and denote the similarity as \textit{mCLIP}.
+Motion CLIP score (mCLIP) computes motion-text alignment by computing the cosine similarity between motion and text embeddings from the separately trained motion CLIP model and denote the similarity as \textit{mCLIP}.